JZRodriguez/fingerprints_project/README.md

 ## What are the patterns of fingerprints?
 There are three basic patterns of fingerprints:
-* Whorls: Most complex, and contain central pocket, double loop, and accidental
+* Whorls (a): Most complex, and contain central pocket, double loop, and accidental
-* Loops: Radial or  ulnar, depending on whether direction of slope of pattern is towards inner arm bone (radius) or outer arm bone (ulna)
+* Loops (b): Radial or  ulnar, depending on whether direction of slope of pattern is towards inner arm bone (radius) or outer arm bone (ulna)
-* Arches: Can be plain or tented
+* Arches (c): Can be plain or tented

 ![Alt text](https://github.com/JZRodriguez/fingerprints_project/blob/main/Fingerprints%20pattern.jpg 'Types of patterns')